Kapok above Saint-Pierre

 🇫🇷Martinique

-To the unknowing passerby, it would appear to be just another amazingly majestic tree among a seemingly unending sea of such natural wonders found all over Martinique.
-This particular Kapok Tree is extremely special, however, made so by Martinique’s favorite son, Aimé Césaire.
+To the unknowing passerby, it would appear to be just another amazingly majestic tree.
+This particular kapok, though, is extremely special.
+Martinique’s favorite son, Aimé Césaire, is the reason why.

 Born in Basse-Pointe, Martinique in 1913, Aimé Césaire grew in his years to become the pre-eminent figure in his home island’s history.
 He was a poet, a playwright, a politician and a statesman.
-Most of all, though, he was Martinique – a man who represented in all that he said, wrote and accomplished all that this wonderful island and its people hoped to be.
+Most of all, though, he was Martinique.
+Césaire was a man who represented in all that he said, wrote, and accomplished everything that this wonderful island and its people hoped to be.

-The tree sits astride the road that leads down from several tiny villages in northern Martinique like Fonds-Saint-Denis, right above the historic seaside town of Saint-Pierre.
-Césaire made a habit of trekking to this tree in his time, sitting beneath it for hours to draw inspiration for his works.
-He spoke about his communal relationship with Martinique’s natural wonders in an interview recorded shortly before his passing in 2008, saying:
+The tree sits astride the road that leads down to the historic seaside town of Saint-Pierre.
+Césaire made a habit of trekking to this tree in his time.
+He often sat beneath it for hours to draw inspiration for his works.
+Césaire spoke about his communal relationship with Martinique’s natural wonders in an interview recorded shortly before his passing in 2008…

 When I want to know myself, I read myself in the landscape.
 That is what is important.
 Yes.
 The tree speaks to me.
 I don’t know if I can talk to the trees, but I know that they speak to me and they interpret me….